 Sometimes osteoarthritis becomes severe.
 It can cause severe joint pain, swelling, and stiffness.
 When other therapies haven’t worked, your doctor may give you a shot in your joint.
 The shot could contain pain medicine.
 This can stop the pain for days to weeks.
 Adding another medicine (called a corticosteroid) may keep the pain and inflammation away longer.

 If this doesn’t help enough, your doctor may talk to you about hyaluronic acid injections.
 Your joints already contain hyaluronic acid.
 If you have osteoarthritis, that acid gets thinner.
 When this happens, there isn’t enough hyaluronic acid to protect the joint.
 These shots put more hyaluronic acid into your joint to help protect it.
 These injections are usually only used for osteoarthritis in the knee.
 These injections help some people, but not everyone.
 And some research has shown that they don’t work.
-The American Academy of Orthopaedic Surgeons says it cannot recommend using hyaluronic acid for osteoarthritis of the knee.
+The American Academy of Orthopaedic Surgeons doesn’t recommend using hyaluronic acid for osteoarthritis of the knee.

 Talk to your doctor about injections to see if they would be a good choice for you.

 What about surgery?

 - Arthroscopy.
 With a tiny camera and special instruments, the surgeon can see how badly the joint has been damaged.
 They can remove damaged parts of the joint and clean the joint to remove any loose parts that may be causing you pain.
 It may provide temporary relief from pain or delay the need for other surgeries.

-- This surgery repositions or reshapes the bones in your joint where osteoarthritis has caused damage.
+- Osteotomy.
+This surgery repositions or reshapes the bones in your joint where osteoarthritis has caused damage.
 It can shift your weight away from an area that has been damaged or correct misalignment in a joint.
 This procedure restores movement in your joint and relieves the pain.
 People who have an osteotomy may need joint replacement surgery in the future.